 Climate Change Takes a Back Seat

-Climate change is top of mind in this state following the devastation wrought by Hurricane Helene.
+Climate change is top-of-mind in this state following the devastation wrought by Hurricane Helene.
 While the state grapples with climate change vulnerabilities and destruction from the mountains to the sea, the NCUC’s order allows the state’s single largest emitter of greenhouse gases – Duke Energy – to dictate the terms of what is possible when it comes to decarbonizing the grid.

 References to climate change do appear in the NCUC’s 183-page order 8 times: the first 7 times are at the beginning, where the Commission documents that public commenters brought up “climate change” at the public comment meetings held in April.
 Then climate change disappears while the Commission explains what it is deciding and why.
-It only reappears in the second to last page – Commissioner Jeffrey Hughes’ concurrence with the Commission decision.
+It only reappears in the second to last page – Commissioner Jeffrey Hughes’ concurrence with the Commission’s decision.

 I would have liked to see more acknowledgement that producing carbon emissions, whether directly through the combustion of gas or coal or indirectly through the production and delivery of those fuels, carries a significant economic cost in terms of climate change. (…) However, future CPIRPs should include additional cost analyses in which costs are defined more broadly as not just direct customer costs but also indirect costs (and benefits) that we are all incurring through energy generation.
 As these external costs increase and become impossible to ignore, it is my hope that future analysis and the orders that arise from them will include some representation of these costs and acknowledge that, while a delay in capital investments may lead to a lower customer bill in the short term, it also likely carries an increase in cost in terms of climate warming impact. ~Commissioner Jeffrey Hughes, concurrence with NCUC 2024 CPIRP Final Order